Psychiatry at Psyche Clinic

 -

-An email sent from a parent to you confirming any signs or symptoms suggesting overactivity when you were a child before the age of 12
+An email sent from a parent or family member who has known you since childhood confirming any signs or symptoms suggesting struggles with attention or overactivity when you were a child before the age of 12

 -